SUMMER PLAYWRITING WORKSHOP

 ADDITIONAL DETAILS

--The class is intentionally small and capped at 8 participants so everyone gets lots of individualized attention.
+-The class is intentionally small and capped at 7 participants so everyone gets lots of individualized attention.

 -To maintain the in-person feel, we will generally keep cameras on, but you’re welcome to turn off “self view,” and we’ll build in micro breaks for our eyes and bodies to ward off Zoom fatigue.

--Before we start, everyone will need to agree to and sign a community code of conduct.
+-Before we start, everyone will need to agree to a community code of conduct.
 This is in the interest of keeping the space welcoming, generative, and emotionally healthy for all.
 Violating the code of conduct can lead to losing your spot in the workshop.

 -Reach out if you want to join but cost is a barrier, and/or if you need a payment plan.